Founded as Designs for Medicine in 1970, we are deeply rooted in user-centered medical product design.

 Healthcare professionals’ expectations for usability are growing, and more lay caregivers and patients are administering their own treatments and medications.
 We nimbly bridge this narrowing gap between the consumer and medical sectors throughout every development phase: Product Design and Definition, User Research and Human Factors, and Engineering Development and Verification.

 We assist from concept to launch — evaluating user requirements, studying competitive patents, finding patent opportunities, handling regulatory compliance issues, selecting approved materials and processes for manufacturing, processing documentation for FDA submissions, and designing the Product Brand Language.
-Cross-disciplinary project teams pull from our five in-house disciplines: user research, industrial design, interaction design, mechanical engineering, and electrical engineering.
+Cross-disciplinary project teams pull from our seven in-house disciplines: design and innovation strategy, user research, industrial design, interaction design, mechanical engineering, electrical engineering, and software engineering.
 Our consumer and commercial work enhances our larger understanding of user needs, materials, and processes, along with design trends and emerging technology.

 With more products featuring digital interfaces, design doesn’t end with the physical product.
 Our interaction designers and electrical engineers are often part of the project team.
 Their contributions may include user interface architecture and visual design for embedded touchscreens as well as the underlying electronics hardware and firmware.
 The development of mobile apps as companions to medical devices often comes into play.
 (Learn more about our integrated Digital-Physical Design expertise.)

 Our portfolio of new-to-the-world and next-generation products includes: